dnck/dnck.github.io/_posts/2020-11-02-new-py-project-templates.md

 keywords: python, templates, agile
 description: A comprehensive set of instructions for automating a new Python project
 category: blog
+code: false
 show_excerpt: true
 excerpt: A comprehensive set of instructions for automating a new Python project
 ---

 This blog post contains a set of files and bash scripts for creating a new python project in a virtual environment.
-It installs a command line tool for the new app, and defines a minimal Dockerfile, and Makefile, which can be used for cloud deployments.
-It's my hope that you find this helpful, and it minimizes the time you spend creating new projects that follow best practices.
+It installs a command line tool for the new app, and defines a minimal Dockerfile, and Makefile, which can be used for building the image.
+If you find this helpful, or you think it's whack, let me know in the comments!

 ## Step 1.